pedrojrsolatorio/hr-management-system/README.md

 ### Attendance tracking

 Employees check in and check out via the web interface.
-The system detects late arrivals (after 09:00).
+The system detects late arrivals (after 09:00) on check-in and half-days (check-out before 13:00) on check-out.
+A scheduled artisan command (`attendance:mark-absent`) runs at 18:00 on weekdays and creates absent records for employees who never checked in.
 HR managers view all records filterable by employee and date.
-Monthly report shows present, late, and absent counts per employee.
+Monthly report shows present, late, half-day, and absent counts per employee.

 ### Leave management